Zero-0X/Challenge_14_MVC_Tech_Blog/README.md

 - [Questions](#questions)

 ## Installation
-installed inquirer, jest, and svg pkgs in order to create an svg logo
+installed dotenv, sequelize, mysql2, express,  express-handlebars, brcypt, connect-session-sequelize, and express-session pkgs to use a database, connect to it, add authentication, and encrypt passwords

 ## Usage
-demonstration of potential for using Jest and Node JS to generate an svg file that could be used as a logo
+demonstration of potential for using handlebars and express sessions to launch a basic blog with autherntication functionality

 ## License
 MIT License

 ## Contributing
-utilized module-10 lessons, stackoverflow, youtube, and chatgpt in order to debug any potential errors
+utilized module-14 lessons, heroku documentation, medium, and chatgpt in order to debug any potential errors

 ## Tests
-deploy to heroku
+visit localhost to test functionality then deploy to heroku

 Link: